 Evaporation lines are colorless streaks, not faint lines.
 They typically appear if a person waits for longer than the suggested time to read the test result.
 An evaporation line can also appear if the test gets wet.

-An evaporation line does not indicate that a woman is pregnant.
+An evaporation line does not indicate pregnancy.
 These lines often occur when a person has checked the result too late or taken the test incorrectly.

 When an evaporation line appears, it is best to take another test for an accurate result.

-If a person sees an evaporation line, it means that the test is negative, or it was taken too early in the pregnancy to show a positive result.
+If a person sees an evaporation line, it means that the test is negative, or they took it too early in the pregnancy to show a positive result.

 The levels of hCG are very low in the days immediately before and after the first missed period.
-Also, these levels can vary from woman to woman in early pregnancy.
-Some naturally have lower levels than others.
+Also, these levels can vary from person to person in early pregnancy, as well as from pregnancy to pregnancy in the same person.
+Some people naturally have lower levels than others.

 The compounds in home pregnancy tests interact with hCG, and a positive result will often look like a line, a dot, or a plus sign.
 Most tests also have lines that indicate that the tests are working.